clockworklabs/spacetime-docs/docs/sql/index.md

 When designing your schema or crafting your queries, consider the following best practices to ensure optimal performance:

-- **Define Unique Constraints:**
+- **Define Primary Key and Unique Constraints:**
-    If a column's values are guaranteed to be unique, define a unique constraint on that column.
+    If a column is a primary key or its values are guaranteed to be unique, define a primary key or unique constraint on that column.
     The query planner can further optimize joins if it knows the join values to be unique.

 - **Index Filtered Columns:**